alias3241/synology_auto_admin/README.md

-I use the following docker container [acme.sh Docker ](https://github.com/acmesh-official/acme.sh/wiki/Run-acme.sh-in-docker) and I wanted a way to securely run the hook cmd without setting a static admin account so i created the below, hopefully this helps some of you.
+I use the following docker container [acme.sh Docker ](https://github.com/acmesh-official/acme.sh/wiki/Run-acme.sh-in-docker) and I wanted a way to securely run the hook cmd without setting a static admin account so i created a script, hopefully this helps some of you.

 This script will do the following: